Termination of employment

 It is also possible for ex-employees to make a claim for discrimination, where discriminatory conduct by the employer is closely connected to the previous employment relationship – for example, providing a bad reference for an ex-employee.

 Employees who have been continuously employed by their employer for at least two years are entitled to a statutory redundancy payment if they are dismissed on grounds of redundancy.
-An employee loses the right to a redundancy payment if he or she unreasonably refuses an offer of suitable alternative employment.
+An employee loses the right to a redundancy payment if they unreasonably refuse an offer of suitable alternative employment.

 The amount of the redundancy payment is based upon the employee's age, length of service and gross average wage.
 The basic calculation is: